Scoold - Authentication Bypass (CVE-2024-50334)

 CrowdSec has been tracking this vulnerability and its exploits since 16th of July 2025.

 CrowdSec network observations suggest that most exploitation of CVE-2024-50334 involves focused reconnaissance to identify viable targets.
 Attackers typically tailor their campaigns based on system exposure and configuration.
 It is unlikely that a given attack is accidental.
-Data from the CrowdSec community also indicates a gradual decrease in attacks targeting CVE-2024-50334.
-While still present in the wild, exploitation levels have dropped noticeably week-over-week.
-This may signal that the vulnerability is becoming less relevant or that defenses are improving fast enough for attackers to lose interest.
+In addition, according to the CrowdSec network, attack volume against CVE-2024-50334 has dipped slightly compared to the previous week.
+Although still commonly targeted, the decline suggests a cooling-off period.
+Long-term relevance remains, but attention is waning.

 Attackers exploit a semicolon path injection on the /api;/config endpoint using a PUT request to bypass authentication and access sensitive configuration data in vulnerable Scoold instances.